milkcircle/milkcircle.github.io/_posts/2019-08-31-succulents.md

 ---

 slow!
-how succulents grow
+slow, how succulents grow
-and reach toward the window
+and snake toward the window
 as though to feel the soft winds blow
 and the heat of the sun aglow...